inchkev/inchkev.github.io/README.md

 media goes in `media/`, edit templates in `views/`, render everything to html using `npm run build` which calls `node src/render.js` under the hood.

-`src/render.js` parses the jsons and uses ejs to fill in the relevant templates.
+`src/render.js` parses the jsons and uses ejs to fill in the relevant templates. `render.js` is licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The ejs templates can be found in `views/`.

 `js/main.js` is in `index.html` and does some hover highlighting (it doesn't work well on mobile, sorry). `js/project.js`